okTurtles/dnschain/docs/How-do-I-run-my-own.md

 ## Getting Started

 1. Install DNSChain using: `npm install -g dnschain` (you may need to put `sudo` in front of that).
 2. Run `namecoind` in the background.
-You can use `systemd` and create a `namecoin.service` file for it based off of [dnschain.service](scripts/dnschain.service).
+You can use `systemd` and create a `namecoin.service` file for it based off of [dnschain.service](<../scripts/dnschain.service>).
 3. If an update is released, update your copy using `npm update -g dnschain`.

 Test DNSChain by simply running `dnschain` from the command line (developers [see here](#Working)).
 Have a look at the configuration section below, and when you're ready, run it in the background as a daemon.
-As a convenience, DNSChain [comes with a `systemd` unit file](scripts/dnschain.service) that you can use to run it.
+As a convenience, DNSChain [comes with a `systemd` unit file](<../scripts/dnschain.service>) that you can use to run it.

+**:page_facing_up: See also: [Mike's Guide to Installing Namecoin, DNSChain, and PowerDNS on Debian Wheezy](http://mikeward.net/how-to-setup-a-blockchain-dns-server-with-dnschain/)**

 <a name="Configuration"/>
 ## Configuration